 The author should be "U.S. Environmental Protection Agency and U.S. Department of Energy."
 The site is updated daily, so the date to use would be the date you found the information.
 You should also include the exact URL of the information you are citing.

 For example: ENERGY STAR®.
 [Today's Date].
 U.S. Environmental Protection Agency and U.S. Department of Energy. www.energystar.gov

 The ENERGY STAR name should always appear in capital letters.
 The registration symbol should be used the first time the words "ENERGY STAR" appear in material.

 What versions of the logo are available?
 Can the logo be obtained in color and black/white?
 How can I get the logo?

 The ENERGY STAR logo is available in multiple file formats and in cyan and black and white.
 100% cyan is the preferred color.
-Members of the media can contact firstname.lastname@example.org to ask for the logo.
+Members of the media can contact email@example.com to ask for the logo.
 Please provide a mockup of how you plan to use the ENERGY STAR logo.
 We will review your request and provide a response within 1-3 days.
 Partners can download the logos here, using the user name and password provided with your partnership acceptance packet.
-If you've forgotten your username and/or password, please contact the ENERGY STAR Hotline at 1-888-STAR-YES for assistance or use the form on the Logo Download page.
+If you've forgotten your username and/or password, please email firstname.lastname@example.org.

 What is the procedure to get approval of news releases that use the ENERGY STAR name/logo?